jamessofios/gpt_cli/README.md

 ## Installation

 - First install the dependencies using the appropriate package manager for your system
 - The dependencies are `libcurl` and `libjson-c`.
-In Debian and Ubuntu run `sudo apt install libcurl4 libcurl4-gnutls-dev` and `sudo apt install libjson-c5 libjson-c-dev` to install the required dependencies
+In Debian and Ubuntu run `sudo apt install libcurl4 libcurl4-gnutls-dev` and `sudo apt install libjson-c5 libjson-c-dev` to install the required dependencies.
+In MacOS, you will need to install `brew` and run `brew install json-c`.
 - Next use the `make` command in this git repository folder to build the application

 ## How to use